Kurzdor/nodeployed/README.md

 Maximum: `65535`\
 Type: `number`

-Sets IPv4 port on which server will run and listen for requests.
+Sets IPv4 port on which server will be running and listening for requests.

 ### --token [TOKEN]